canonical/kernel-docs/docs/reference/kernel-upload-rights.rst

 As alluded to in the member profile above, membership consideration for the ubuntu-kernel-uploaders_ team adheres to a strict policy.
-Anyone considering applying should meet **all** of the criteria listed below:
+Anyone considering applying should align with the general profile outlined in the previous section and meet the criteria listed below:

-1. Have a history of substantial and direct contribution to the distribution, particularly to kernel-related packages

-2. A thorough understanding of the Ubuntu kernel patch submission process
+1. A thorough understanding of the Ubuntu kernel patch submission process

    a.
 Demonstrates an understanding of this process by having submitted
       multiple patches which were accepted over a six-month development cycle
    b.
 Demonstrates an understanding of this process by having reviewed and
       Ack'd/Nack'd multiple patches over a six-month development cycle

-3. A thorough understanding of the Ubuntu release cycle and associated milestone and freeze dates
+2. A thorough understanding of the Ubuntu release cycle and associated milestone and freeze dates

-4. A thorough understanding of the Ubuntu Kernel :ref:`sru-cycle-cadence`
+3. A thorough understanding of the Ubuntu Kernel :ref:`sru-cycle-cadence`

-5. A thorough understanding of the upstream kernel development cycle and how it relates to the Ubuntu kernel development cycle
+4. A thorough understanding of the upstream kernel development cycle and how it relates to the Ubuntu kernel development cycle

-6. Demonstrate a chain of trust by having multiple sponsored kernel uploads over a six-month development cycle by various existing members of the ubuntu-kernel-uploaders team.
+5. Demonstrate a chain of trust by having multiple sponsored kernel uploads over a six-month development cycle by various existing members of the ubuntu-kernel-uploaders team.